WuzgXY-GitHub/WuzgXY-GitHub/README.md

 Hi, I am WuzgXY, a student, and also an amateur translator from China.

-- 🔭 I’m currently working on localization of Minecraft mods and more (if you want me to keep or create localizaion of a mod, please remind me [here](https://github.com/WuzgXY-GitHub/WuzgXY-GitHub/issues)) or PM/DM me via any social media
+- 🔭 I’m currently working on localization of Minecraft mods and more (if you want me to keep or create localizaion of a mod, please remind me [here](https://github.com/WuzgXY-GitHub/WuzgXY-GitHub/issues)) or directly message me via any social media
-- 🌱 I have basic knowledge of C++, Java, Python and JavaScript
+- 🌱 I have basic knowledge of OOP but can not say that I know any language well
-- 🤔 I am looking for help with Minecraft mod developing, not now tho
 - 💬 Ask me about anything [here](https://github.com/WuzgXY-GitHub/WuzgXY-GitHub/issues)
-- 📫 How to reach me: WIP
+- 📫 How to reach me: You can find me on any platform I have created an account of with my nickname "WuzgXY" or "wuzg" or "轩辕"
 - ⚡ I am a member of <a target="_blank" href="https://github.com/LWHK" title="sp Litwordhoek">[<abbr title="sp Litwordhoek">LWHK</abbr>]裂文唬客</a>, a group of free, free and free translators : )
-- 😢 I have not got completely familiar with the Internet social etiquette, so I now apologize for my unpolite behavior sincerely
+- 😢 I have not got completely familiar with the Internet social etiquette, so I now apologize for my unpolite behavior like weird DMing sincerely

-To modders:

-I have decided not to send translations to official repositories, and instead of that I will send translations to the [CFPA repository](https://github.com/CFPAOrg/Minecraft-Mod-Language-Package/blob/1.16/README-en.md), which is a commonized CHS translation integration of over 1000 mods.
-It was just a little bit troublesome for me to synchronise the translations of both sides (official and CFPA), and there are benefits to do translating for CFPA, because it has a better reviewing-feedback translation processing system, and it provides better CHS character rendering for its translations.
-I will still update [NuclearCraft](https://github.com/turbodiesel4598/NuclearCraft) for its official repository, because there is a ModID conflict between NC and NCO in CFPA repository, but other mods I am working on will only be updated in CFPA repository.
-Though this might not be that beneficial to forcing players to take CFPA as their choice (and letting them get better translation as a whole), I would still like to take a try.

 <a href="https://github.com/anuraghazra/github-readme-stats/" target="_blank" title=" My stats and my topic langs">
   <img alt="My Stats" align="left" height="153" src="https://github-readme-stats.vercel.app/api?username=WuzgXY-GitHub&count_private=false&show_icons=true&theme=gruvbox&hide_title=true/" />